Veteran Death Benefits

 https://www.archives.gov/veterans/military-service-records

-• Arranging for a Burial in a National Cemetery
+• Arranging a Burial in a National Cemetery

-The VA provides determinations of eligibility for burial in a national cemetery prior to the time of need to assist Veterans and their families with end-of-life planning.
-Interested individuals may submit VA Form 40-10007, Application for Pre-Need Determination of Eligibility for Burial in a VA National Cemetery, along with a copy of supporting documentation of military service such as a DD 214, if readily available, by: toll-free fax at 1-855-840-8299; email to NCA.Scheduling@va.gov
+The Department of Veterans Affairs (VA) offers Pre-Need Eligibility Determinations to help Veterans and their families plan ahead for burial in a national cemetery.
+To apply, submit VA Form 40-10007, Application for Pre-Need Determination of Eligibility for Burial in a VA National Cemetery, along with supporting military service documentation, such as a DD Form 214, if available.

-• Arranging a Funeral Services - Arlington National Cemetery
+• Arranging a Funeral at Arlington National Cemetery

 • Burial at Sea